axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/icon/README.md

 #### Icon as a SVG string

 You can load your own SVG and set its html string.
 The string must contain `<svg` tag.
-If you want to use your own size you have to set it to the SVG on your own.
+When using a custom icon, make sure to define the icon `width` and `height` (in `px`) in its definition and use `fill="currentColor"` on `path`s that should inherit the color from its containing component.

 ### Size